 SST is the Talking Therapy that you are most likely to be offered at Solent but it is not appropriate for everybody.
-If this is the case you may be offered 6 sessions of Counselling or CBT straight away, or you may be referred to counselling or CBT after accessing Single Session Therapy.
+If this is the case you may be offered up to 6 sessions of Counselling or CBT straight away, or you may be referred to counselling or CBT after accessing Single Session Therapy.

 Single-Session Therapy consists of: